jayrbolton/functional-frontend-architecture/README.md

 [View the source](examples/counter/index.es6)

+# init function

+UI modules export an init function, which is a kind of constructor that can take configuration data.
+It is also responsible for initializind the default state, the various event streams, and returning the state stream.

 # scanMerge-ing events together

 Use `flyd/module/scanMerge` to combine events from your view into a single state stream.